-What is Hive?
-The New Blockchain Social Media Explained
+What is Hive (HIVE)?
+The Blockchain Social Media Explained

 Take a closer look at Hive, a decentralised content sharing platform that rewards users with HIVE coins simply by being an active user.